vlandham/captain_z/out/captain_z.ebook.md

 The map showed a scrawny, spindly pine tree, next to a wide rock.
 Under that rock was supposed to be the hole.
 She hoped that the tree was still alive and hadn't been knocked down by a storm.
 The winds could blow a gale out here in the ocean.

 Captain Z scouted around along the top of the cliffs, being careful with her feet along the edge.
 Looking down, it was a long drop to the ocean below.
-One wrong step and… well she rather not ponder the result.
+One wrong step and… well she rather not think about what would happen.

 Finally, after almost an hour atop the cliffs looking for the tree and the rock, she found them.
 The tree was down at the bottom of a little hill, right at the edge of the cliffs.
 It looked just as scrawny and spindly as it was drawn on the map.

 The wide rock next to it was covered with dirt, a bit of grass, and pine needles.
-She ran down to it and knelt to brush it off.
-Finding the edge of the rock, she bent down, put her fingers under it, and pulled with all her might.
+She ran to it and knelt down to brush it off.
+Finding the edge of the rock, she put her fingers under it, and pulled with all her might.

 Nothing happened.
 The rock didn't budge.